Sorcerio/Scene-Weaver-Manual/docs/ProjectStructureReference.md

     * `text`: A _required_ string expressing the text associated with this Scene Segment.
     * `parameters`: An _optional_ dictionary of parameters defining how the Scene Segment will be rendered.
 All keys under `parameters` are also optional.
         * `prompt`: A string specifying a custom prompt for this particular Scene Segment.
-        * `negativePrompt`: A string specifying a prompt of tokens to move away from for generation of this particular Scene Segment.
+        * `negativePrompt`: A string specifying tokens to move away from for generation of this particular Scene Segment.
         * `duration`: An int specifying the amount of time in seconds this Scene Segment should remain on screen.
         * `camera`: _This key can accept multiple values types._
             1. A string like `basicForwardZoom` to reference a Python Defined Camera in the `.../SceneWeaver/cameras` directory.